COMDDE MISSION STATEMENT

 - Conducting research that improves the training of teachers and clinicians, and the implementation of evidence-based practices in deaf education, audiology, and speech-language pathology

 - Providing research opportunities and mentoring that develop students into professionals who implement evidence-based decisions, and into scientists and scholars who continue to advance knowledge and improve the professions

 - Offering person-centered clinical and educational services in campus and outreach settings that help maximize communication outcomes and achieve functional goals for individuals and their families in Utah and the inter-mountain west

 - Promoting leadership, service, and civic engagement of faculty and students in ways that benefit individuals with communication differences and disorders within local, state, national, and global communities

 AUDIOLOGY DIVISION MISSION STATEMENT

-The Audiology program prepares Au.D. and Ph.D. students to evaluate, treat, and investigate hearing and balance disorders through educational, research, and clinical experiences for individuals throughout the lifespan.
+The Audiology program prepares doctors of audiology students to evaluate and treat hearing and balance disorders through education, research and clinical experiences for individuals throughout the lifespan.

 DEAF EDUCATION DIVISION MISSION STATEMENT

 The mission of the Deaf Education program at Utah State University is to train future teachers to provide effective, evidence-based services to children who are deaf or hard of hearing, ensuring breadth of knowledge across Deaf Education and expertise in either Bilingual-Bicultural or Listening and Spoken Language specializations.

 The Speech-Language Pathology master’s program prepares students to evaluate and treat speech, language, cognition, literacy, and swallowing disorders for individuals across the lifespan through academic, research, and clinical experiences.
 The Ph.D. and non-clinical master’s degrees prepare students for research, teaching, and scholarship in basic and applied aspects of speech-language pathology.